lastlap/fashion_mnist_pytorch/README.md

-# Fashion MNIST Digit Recognition Using Pytorch
+# Fashion MNIST Item Recognition Using Pytorch

 Training and testing of a simple network to recognise digits in MNIST dataset using Pytorch.